 Maltese Shih Tzus (aka Malshi) are sweet-natured and full of charm — they may be small, but they have big hearts!
 Their adaptable personality makes them perfect for households of all kinds, especially those looking for a gentle companion.

 Whether you’re thinking about adding a pup to your pack or already have a dog, this is your essential guide to Maltese Shih Tzus.
-Let’s dive into everything you need to know about this beautiful breed – from holistic health to training tips – so you and your pup can make the most of every moment together.
+Let’s dive into everything you need to know about this beautiful breed – from holistic health, the best food for Maltese Shih Tzus to training tips – so you and your pup can make the most of every moment together.

 Top breed takeaways